Education

 A proper business valuation looks at EBITDA, cash flow, assets, and market comparables.
 Business owners often work with a CPA, valuation expert, or M&A advisor to set the right selling price.

 Many use a succession plan with tools like family trusts, gifting shares, buy-sell agreements, and estate planning.
-Coordinating tax planning, retirement income, and life insurance ensures a smooth transition.
+Coordinating tax planning, retirement income, and life insurance better ensures a smooth transition.
+A dedicated financial advisor can help guide you through these potential options to determine which may be better suited for your specific retirement goals.

 Can I use an ESOP (Employee Stock Ownership Plan) to exit my business?